mshultin/CST276SRS02/README.md

     [x] - Add the new YDM format to both DateI18NEnum and DateI18N projects, noting the places where you had to modify your implementation to handle the new format.

-    [] - In your report, note the differences between what it took to modify the code for both projects, include both pros and cons for each project design.
+    [x] - In your report, note the differences between what it took to modify the code for both projects, include both pros and cons for each project design.

-    [] - Produce a UML class diagram for your DateI18NEnum and DateI18N projects.
+    [x] - Produce a UML class diagram for your DateI18NEnum and DateI18N projects.
 You may use any tools to help you.
 If you are not good with drawing tools or UML, you may sketch your class diagram on paper and show that as part of your presentation.

-    [] - Be sure to follow all course guidelines, especially submission of main.cpp, REPORT.md, and README.md files.
+    [x] - Be sure to follow all course guidelines, especially submission of main.cpp, REPORT.md, and README.md files.

 ###